Neko-Box-Coder/ModC/Spec.md

 }
 ```

-And the promised defer function must exist before any exit call in the current scope
+And the promised defer function must be called before any exit call in the current scope
 ```go
 [deferred]
 void FreeNode(ref *Node this) { ... }